Nophlock/Python-3D-Engine/readme.md

 - Python 3.91

 ## Run
 Just type in "python engine.py" in the engine folder and it should run.
 You can grab an IQM-Model to test things from the [SDK](https://github.com/lsalzman/iqm) and place it somewhere.
-You can use then the IQMLoader to load and display the model (for example just replace it in the scene_manager.py)
+You can use it with the "IQMLoader"-Class to load and render the model (for example just replace it in the scene_manager.py)